Take Action in Case of Hurricane Roof Damage

 Choosing a Hurricane Repair Roofing Contractor

 When you’re ready to start repairs, it’s important to make sure you will have a sound roof that’s properly installed by trained and experienced professional roofers.
-This is especially important if you live in a storm-prone area, as a poorly installed roof is more easily damaged by high winds that sweep under incorrectly installed or loose tiles, or by leaks that form in improperly sloped or poorly drained areas where water then pools and damages the roof, sometimes through many layers, resulting in water stains, mold, termites and other problems.
+This is especially important if you live in a storm-prone area, as a poorly installed roof is more easily damaged by high winds that sweep under loose or incorrectly installed tiles, or by leaks that form in improperly sloped or poorly drained areas where the water then pools and damages the roof, sometimes through many layers, resulting in water stains, mold, termites and other problems.

 Shopping local for a professional roofer is essential, especially during the chaos of a post-storm recovery since many would-be roofers start to show up from out of town.
 A good place to start is a roofer you know and trust, or ask friends, neighbors or local businesses you trust.
 As you do your own search, review the roofer’s website.
 Check for history, licensing information and things like their gallery of work, testimonials, online reviews or news articles.
 Even if you’re in a hurry, always get a written quote and have the roofer explain the work to you in detail.
 Before signing any contract, read it carefully and ask important questions like: Are you licensed, bonded and insured?
 Can you give me references?
 How long have you been in business?
 What is your business’ physical address?